 - Operate for up to 8.5 years at the second Lagrange point, L2 (nominal mission duration 4.5 years)

 - Provide a stable pointing for long duration observations

 - Transmit a large amount of scientific data to Earth

 To achieve this, the spacecraft consists of two main modules: the Payload Module and the Service Module.

 |The PLATO spacecraft and its two main modules.
 Credit: ESA/ATG medialab|

 The Payload Module, which accommodates the cameras, is mechanically decoupled from the rest of the spacecraft by means of a truss structure with flexible joints (this ensures a quasi-isostatic support necessary to maintain the required pointing).
 The module is mostly made of carbon fiber to increase stiffness and reduce thermo-elastic deformations.
 It includes a radiator panel (made of aluminum) where all the payload electronic units are accommodated.

 The Service Module contains all the systems necessary to operate the spacecraft in the designated orbit.
 It includes:

-- a sunshield to protect the cameras from the Sun, that also carries the solar panels (three panels mounted on the spacecraft body and two deployable panels, or wings) necessary to provide power (2200 W) to the satellite;
+- a sunshield to protect the cameras from the Sun, that also carries the solar panels (three panels mounted on the spacecraft body and four deployable panels on two wings) necessary to provide power (3000 W) to the satellite;

 - a propulsion system (a blow-down, monopropellant system) necessary to reach and maintain the orbit;